ThePython10110/ExchangeClone/README.md

 * There is only one level of EMC Link, which is instant.
 * Red Matter Pickaxes and Morningstars now place torches when right-clicking on non-ore blocks.
 * Emeralds are worth half as much as diamonds in MCL because villagers are ridiculously overpowered in ProjectE.
+* All Gems of Eternal Density and Void Rings share the *same filter* (per-player, not per-item).
 * Things that don't exist:
   * Swiftwolf's Rending Gale (I don't want to deal with flight permissions)
   * Interdiction torches (entities are laggy enough already)